 This is one of the easiest ways to make sure your Mac is backed up.
 Time Machine is built-in to macOS and with a drive connected, creates hourly backups for the last 24 hours, daily backups for the last month, and weekly backups for the last year.

-- To manually adjust your Time Machine settings, head to System Preferences > Time Machine (use click the icon in the menu bar)
+- To manually adjust your Time Machine settings, head to System Preferences > Time Machine (or click the icon in the menu bar > Open Time Machine Preferences)

 - Make sure the box is checked next to “Back Up Automatically” and also turning on the menu bar Time Machine icon is handy for quick access if it’s not already